 - Arrival and move-in plans

-- What are you bringing for the room (TV, minifridge, microwave)?
+- Who is bringing what (TV, minifridge, microwave)?

 - Study habits (times/areas)

 - Having visitors or overnight guests

 Be Respectful: Everyone has different preferences on sharing food, sitting on their bed, having friends over, etc. and it is important to have mutual respect with your roommate.